-The purpose of Ohio's Sunshine Laws is to the ensure public has broad access to government meetings and records.
+The purpose of Ohio's Sunshine Laws the ensure public has broad access government meetings and records.
 The Sunshine Laws are broken into categories: Public two Act Open Records and Meetings Act.
 This article will focus on summarizing and clarifying various aspects of the Open Meetings Act.
-The Open Meetings Act tasks public officials with the obligation and responsibility to take official action and conduct meetings of official business in forums that are open to the public.
-Only public entities fall under the scope of the act.
-Public Officials and Public Bodies The term public official has been interpreted to mean any person serving on any board, council, and legislative any authority or decisionbody of any making sub-division. political Committee and larger public bodies are also are subject to the obligations.
-Some examples Meetings Act. of public officials or public bodies include: village counsels, a township board of zoning appeals, passport agency, and a designated the Open Meetings Act. community action committee. distinguishing When public and between а private institution, Courts have often weighed factors such as the institution's acceptance of public tax funds, if the institution is created by law or public authority, if and the institution benefits the public in general.
-Other criteria that may be used to determine what constitutes а "public body" for purposes of the Act include: meeting, the public body The manner in which the entity was created, name or title of the entity, and membership composition.
-Some public bodies, such The Ohio General as Assembly and grand juries, are statutorily exempt from complying with the Open Meetings Act.
-Not all communications collective subcommittees of these between public officials subiect to the same requirements of the Open Meeting Three elements must be a met for a meeting to be administrative subject to the obligations of Α meeting must be prearranged, attended by majority of the public body's members, for of purposes discussing official public business.
+The Open Meetings Act tasks public officials with the obligation and responsibility to take official action and conduct meetings of official business in forums that are open to the public. public entities fall under the scope of the act.
+Public Officials and Public Bodies The term public official has been interpreted to mean any person serving on any board, council, and legislative any authority or decisionbody of any making political sub-division.
+Committee and subcommittees of these between public officials larger public bodies are also are subject to the obligations.
+Some examples Meetings Act. of public officials or public bodies include: counsels, a township board zoning appeals, passport agency, and a designated community action committee. distinguishing When public and between private institution, Courts have often weighed factors such as the institution's acceptance of public tax funds, if the institution is created by law or public authority, if and the institution benefits public in general.
+Other criteria that may be used to determine what constitutes "public body" purposes of the Act include: The manner in which the entity was created, name or title of the entity, and membership composition.
+Some public bodies, such The Ohio General Assembly and grand juries, are statutorily exempt from complying with the Open Meetings Act.
+Not all communications collective subject same requirements of the Open Meeting Three elements must be a met for a meeting to be administrative subject to the obligations of the Open Meetings Act. meeting must be prearranged, attended by majority of the public body's members, for purposes of discussing official public business.
 The key factor seems to be the officials number of participating in a discussion.
-Courts have exempted oneon-one conversations members and between impromptu meetings where less than a majority of members is participating.
-During open an may exclude the public from specific discussions by adjourning into executive session.
-If a motion for executive session is approved by a quorum of the public, public officials may privately discuss issues such as certain personal pending matters, or imminent court action, or bargaining -CONTINUED NEXT PAGE matters.
+Courts have exempted oneconversations members and between impromptu meetings where less than a majority of members is participating.
+During open an meeting, the public body may exclude the public from specific discussions by adjourning into executive session.
+If a motion for executive session approved by a quorum of the public, public officials may privately discuss issues such as certain personal pending matters, imminent court action, or bargaining of Ohio's Sunshine Laws is to ensure the public has broad access government The Purpose

+meetings

+-CONTINUED NEXT PAGE

+matters.
 Public bodies must provide notice to ensure that Ohioans have the best opportunities to participate in government.
 The dates and times of meetings must be publicized and communicated in a manner that will actually reach the public.